Marvel at the incredible architecture of Westminster Abbey, an active place of worship and UNESCO World Heritage Site in London.

 With so much history and heritage to discover, you could easily spend two to three hours exploring Westminster Abbey.

-Can I go to a service at Westminster Abbey?
+Can I go to a service?

 Westminster Abbey is an active place of worship.
 All are welcome to attend the daily services for free, including morning prayer, holy communion, sung eucharist and evensong.